Quadratic Corrections to the Higher-Spin Equations by the Differential Homotopy Approach: Introduction

 In 1992, full nonlinear HS equations fulfilling Fronsdal's program were formulated in \cite{Vasiliev:1992av}.
 These equations allow perturbative derivation of interaction vertices.
 The question of vertex locality is one of the central issues in understanding this theory.
 The commutation relations of the spin-$s$ HS algebra generators $T_{s_i}$ have the structure \cite{Fradkin:1986ka,Fradkin:1987ah},

 As a result, introducing a spin $s > 2$ field necessitates an infinite tower of HS fields as was originally pointed out in \cite{Berends:1984wp}, \cite{Berends:1984rq}.
-This complicates the definition of locality: while local theories with finitely many fields require vertices with a finite number of derivatives, the infinite-spin case demands a more refined approach.
+This complicates the definition of locality: while local theories with finitely many fields require vertices with a finite number of derivatives, theories involving infinitely many fields demand a more refined approach.
 For fields $\left\{ \phi_{s_i} \right\}$ (where $s_i$ denotes spin), governed by equations with coefficients $a^{n_1, \dots, n_k}$,

 an interaction is called local if there exists a $K$ such that $\forall k > K$, the coefficients $a^{n_1, \dots, n_k}$ vanish for any spins $s_i$.
 The space-time spin-locality further requires that for each set of spins, there exists a $K(s_0, \dots, s_l)$ such that $\forall k > K(s_0, \dots, s_l)$, the coefficients $a^{n_1, \dots, n_k}(s_0, \dots, s_l)$ vanish.
 The definitions of spinor spin-local \cite{GelfondVasiliev_1910} and projectively compact \cite{Vasiliev:2022med} vertices are currently among the most useful locality concepts in HS theory.